sriramab/gamamanual/References/GAMLReferences/Statements.md

   * `species` (any type in [species, agent]), (omissible) : an expression that evaluates to a species, the species of the agents to be created.
 In the case of simulations, the name 'simulation', which represents the current instance of simulation, can also be used as a proxy to their species
   * `as` (species):
-  * `from` (any type): an expression that evaluates to a localized entity, a list of localized entities, a string (the path of a shapefile, a .csv, a .asc or a OSM file) or a container returned by a request to a database
+  * `from` (any type): an expression that evaluates to a localized entity, a list of localized entities, a string (the path of a file), a file (shapefile, a .csv, a .asc or a OSM file) or a container returned by a request to a database
   * `header` (boolean): an expression that evaluates to a boolean, when creating agents from csv file, specify whether the file header is loaded
   * `number` (int): an expression that evaluates to an int, the number of created agents
   * `returns` (a new identifier): a new temporary variable name containing the list of created agents (a list, even if only one agent has been created)